 The U.S. Census:

-- Is mandated by the U.S. Constitution in Article 1, Section 2.
+- The Decennial Census is mandated by the U.S. Constitution in Article 1, Section 2.

-- Has counted every United States citizen every 10 years since 1790!
+- The Decennial Census has counted every United States citizen every 10 years since 1790!

-- Funding and resources for local schools like school lunch programs, head start programs, special education programs, and grants that support teachers who teach students living in Livingston County.
+- Funding and resources for local schools like school lunch programs, head start programs, special education programs, after school programs, classroom technology, and grants that support teachers who teach students living in Livingston County.

 Your responses are protected by law.
 The U.S. Census Bureau cannot release any information that identifies you individually for 72 years.
 The Census Bureau uses your information for statistical purposes only, such as helping to inform decisions for new hospitals, schools and roads.